ImageMarkup/isic-archive/readme.rst

   (and optionally the ``OAuth2 login`` plugin), then use the button at the top of the page to restart the server.

-* Visit ``http://127.0.0.1:8080/girder`` in your web browser, as this is where the Girder administrative interface is exposed when the plugin is enabled.

 * Go to ``Admin console`` -> ``Plugins`` and open the configuration page (gear icon) for ``Remote worker``.
 Set the value ``mongodb://localhost:27017/girder_worker`` for both ``Celery broker URL``